Is “local” the fashionable new mainstay for brands?

-Companies are often criticized for being too slick, for promoting unrealistic standards or simply from being disconnected from reality.
-It’s clearly essential for companies to move with the times and show consumers that they aren’t living in a bubble far removed from people’s priorities and goals.
-However, in their attempts to develop communications that are adapted to the times, brands often make a serious misstep.
-Many managers behave as though their brand is at the center of the consumer’s universe, when the reality is entirely different.
+Brands are often criticized for being too smooth, for promoting universes that are unrealistic or simply for being disconnected from reality.
+It is obviously essential to follow the spirit of the times and show consumers that we do not live in a bubble far from their priorities and their objectives.
+However, it is in crafting in-context communications that brands often make a big mistake.
+Many managers mistakenly believe that their brand is the center of the universe, when the reality is quite different for consumers.

-Consumers are not thinking explicitly about how a brand can help when a change appears in their lives; they are simply looking for a solution.
-Brands are just one of many tools a consumer might use to solve their problem or achieve their goal.
-No, the end of a long lockdown isn’t a great time to “spoil yourself and buy a new TV.”
-No, applauding Quebecers for their solidarity and in the same breath offering them “favourable terms on the purchase of a new SUV” is neither relevant nor coherent.
+Consumers don't always think about how a brand could help them when a change appears in their life; they are simply looking for a solution.
+Trademarks are one of the many tools a consumer can use to solve their problem or achieve their goal.
+No, the end of a long confinement is not a good opportunity to “treat yourself and buy a new television”.
+No, congratulating Quebecers for their solidarity and “offering advantageous terms on the purchase of an SUV” in the same breath is neither coherent nor relevant.

-As buying local becomes the flavour of the month for marketers, and seemingly overnight a host of companies have proudly begun advertising themselves as "local" or Quebec-based, this once-meaningful label is becoming almost commonplace making it much more difficult to stand out from the crowd.
+While buying local has become the flavor of the month for marketers and, overnight, a large number of companies are proudly displaying themselves as "local" or from Quebec, this popular label is becoming almost commonplace and it is much more difficult to stand out.

-These types of self-proclaimed statuses by brands arouse doubt in consumers.
-If a brand suddenly starts focusing its communications on its status as a Quebec business or its selection of local products, there will inevitably be consumers who will ask questions and demand proof.
-Nothing surprising about that: every message broadcast should be well-founded, documented, incontestable.
-When they come knocking at your door to learn more about the local character of your business (its identity, its values, its practices), will you be able to adequately respond to even the most skeptical consumers?
-Le Panier Bleu was just embroiled in controversy regarding the presence of Chinese products being sold on its platform… By Quebec businesses.
+The self-proclaimed status of brands inevitably arouses mistrust on the part of consumers.
+If a brand suddenly begins to focus its communications on its status as a Quebec company or on its selection of local products, there will inevitably be consumers who will ask questions and demand proof.
+Nothing surprising here: each message should be accompanied by supporting points to provide depth and relevance.
+When someone comes knocking on your door to learn more about the local character of your company (its identity, its values, its practices), will you be able to respond adequately to the most skeptical consumers?
+Le Panier Bleu was caught in a controversy over the presence of Chinese products sold on its platform… by Quebec companies!

-The first question to ask is simple: does the attribute that you want to highlight really hold value in consumers’ eyes in the category you represent?
-If there’s only a small amount of perceived value in being local, your communication may not have the desired splash.
+The first question to ask is simple: does the attribute we want to highlight really have value in the eyes of consumers in the category we represent?
+If there is little perceived value to the local attribute, the communication risks generating only noise.